-When submitting a proposal via email, the technical proposal and cost proposal must be saved as separate, clearly labeled PDF documents, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf" (Vendor A is the name of the offeror).
-The maximum size of a single email (including all text and attachments) that can be received by the State is 20mb (megabytes).
-If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes; each email must complying with the requirements above.
-Please also include an indication of multiple email submissions (1 of 2, 2 of 2, etc).
+Proposals will be accepted via email.
+The technical proposal, cost proposal, and all sample materials must be saved as separate PDF documents and emailed to HSS.PROCUREMENT.PROPOSAL@ALASKA.GOV as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf," "Vendor A - Cost Proposal.pdf," and "Vendor A - Sample Material.pdf" (Vendor A is the name of the offeror).
+The email must contain the RFP number in the subject line.

-It is the offeror's responsibility to ensure that the issuing agency has received the proposal in full, prior to the deadline.
-The Procurement Officer will respond to the email to confirm receipt.
-If you do not receive a confirmation, it is your responsibility to contact the Procurement Officer to confirm.
-The State is not responsible for lost, unreadable, or corrupt emails, or missing attachments.
+The maximum size of a single email (including all text and attachments) that can be received by the state is 20mb (megabytes).
+If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes and each email must comply with the requirements described above.
+It is the offeror's responsibility to contact the issuing agency at 907-465-1625 to confirm that the proposal has been received.
+The state is not responsible for unreadable, corrupt, or missing attachments.